onap/portal-ng-bff/README.md

 The action reads `.gitreview`.
-If `.gitreview` is absent, you must supply Gerrit connection details through a reusable workflow or by setting the corresponding environment variables prior to invoking the action.
+If `.gitreview` is absent, you must supply Gerrit connection details through a reusable workflow or by setting the corresponding environment variables before invoking the action.
 The shell action enforces `.gitreview` for the composite variant; this Python action mirrors that behavior for compatibility.